 Instructions

-- Preheat the oven to 300°F. Line two baking sheets with silicone baking mats or parchment paper (I always get better results with a silicone baking mat).
+- Line two baking sheets with silicone baking mats or parchment paper.
+Personally, I always get better results when using a silicone baking mat.

 - Sift together the powdered sugar and almond flour, then set aside.

-- Make the French meringue: In a stand mixer fitted with a whisk attachment (or a large bowl with a handheld mixer), whisk the egg whites.
+- In a stand mixer fitted with a whisk attachment (or a large bowl with a handheld mixer), whisk the egg whites to make the French meringue.
 When they are quite foamy and no longer yellow, start gradually streaming in the granulated sugar.
-Whip the egg whites until stiff peaks form.
+Whip the meringue until stiff peaks form.

-- Add the dry ingredients into the meringue in two additions, and gently fold until well combined.
-Then, add in the yellow food coloring and fresh lemon juice and start the macaronage process.
+- Add the sifted powdered sugar and almond flour into the meringue in two additions, and gently fold until well combined.
+Then, add in the fresh lemon juice and gel yellow food coloring and start the macaronage process.
 Continue to stir the mixture, and you will notice it start to become looser and more ribbony.
-To see if your batter is ready, do the figure-eight test: if you can make an ‘8’ with the batter without it breaking, it is ready to pipe.
+To see if your batter is ready, do the figure-eight test; if you can make an ‘8’ with the batter without it breaking, it is ready to pipe.

-- Pipe the macarons: Transfer the batter to a pastry bag fitted with a round tip.
-Pipe small circles onto the prepared baking sheet, leaving two inches in between each macaron.
-Once you have piped all the macarons, tap the baking sheet against the counter several times to remove any air bubbles.
+- Transfer the batter to a pastry bag fitted with a round tip.
+Pipe small circles (I did 1.75 inch rounds) onto the prepared baking sheet, leaving 1 inch between each macaron.
+Once you have piped all the macarons, tap the baking sheet firmly against the counter several times to remove any air bubbles.

-- Let the macarons dry at room temperature for fifteen minutes to an hour (the amount of time varies depending on the humidity).
-Once you can touch the top of a macaron without leaving a fingerprint, they are ready to go in the oven.
+- Let the macarons dry at room temperature for 30 minutes to 1 hour (the amount of time will vary depending on the humidity).
+Once you can touch the top of a macaron without leaving a fingerprint, they are ready to bake.

 Notes